Do Question Answering Modeling Improvements Hold Across Benchmarks?: Exploring the Limits of Concurrence

 \paragraph{Generation Preliminaries.} Generating a passage requires a set of \wikidata{} triples.
 To select these triples, we first randomly choose a seed entity from the \numprint{10000} \wikidata{} entities with the highest PageRank score \citep{ilprints422}.
 We then extract the triples from the seed entity and all entities connected to the seed entity.
 Finally, we randomly sample 50 triples for use in generation.

 \paragraph{Passage Generation.} Given the set of 50 \wikidata{} triples, we realize triples into textual surface forms by selecting a random \wikidata{} label or alias for each triple element.
-For example, the triple \texttt{(Mae\_C.\_Jemison, place\_of\_birth, Decatur)} may be realized as the string \textit{``Mae Jemison birthplace The River City''}.
 The final passage is formed by concatenating the realizations of all triples and adding a delimiter token between them to mimic sentential structure.

 \paragraph{Answer Generation.} We generate an answer span by selecting a random triple used in the passage generation process, and then choosing a random element of that triple.
 The passage realization of this random element is the answer span.